Hossam-elganainy/Hossam-elganainy/README.md

 <h1 align="center">Hey there 👋, I'm Hossam</h1>

-<p align="center">🎓 AI Graduate | 🧠 Machine Learning Enthusiast | 🛠 Backend Developer (Django)</p>
+<p align="center">🎓 AI Graduate | 🧠 ML & NLP Specialist | 🛠 Backend Developer (Django)</p>

 ---

 ### 👨‍💻 About Me

-- 🔭 Currently working on AI-powered chatbots, virtual agents, and booking systems
+- 🔭 Currently working on AI-powered chatbots, booking systems, and virtual agents
-- 🎓 Degree in Artificial Intelligence — specialized in NLP, Computer Vision, and Deep Learning
+- 🎓 Degree in Artificial Intelligence — with a passion for NLP, Computer Vision, and Deep Learning
-- 🧠 Love building intelligent systems and backend APIs using Django
+- 🧠 Enjoy solving complex problems using scalable backend architectures
-- 🎨 Also enjoy photography, drawing, and learning new technologies
+- 🎨 Also into drawing, photography, and reading

 ---